 - These assets wouldn’t have the serial connections if you didn’t want to communicate with them or at least hear from them in some way, and in the extremely general sense, communication paths always represent weak spots in your overall security and should be managed accordingly.

-For assets without direct remote addressability, the most common way to be able to remotely access them is to open a session of some kind to the terminal server or other device which serves as the IP boundary in the path to the serial device and then utilize local functionality on that gateway device to manually create a session to the end serial device and perform configuration tasks.
-While this typically is a valid means of performing a single asset configuration, knowing which assets require the updates, how many of them you have, where they are located and tracking the execution is a significant challenge in most OT environments.
+For assets without direct remote addressability, the most common way to remotely access them is to open a session to the terminal server or other device which serves as the IP boundary in the path to the serial device and then utilize local functionality on that gateway device to manually create a session to the end serial device and perform configuration tasks.
+While this is a valid means of performing a single asset configuration, knowing which assets require the updates, how many of them you have, where they are located and tracking the execution is a significant challenge in most OT environments.

-However, one truism of most communication devices is that almost anything which can be done fully manually can be captured and then re-created by session simulation software, given sufficient expertise.
-If prior to executing such an exercise we had granular details about our asset fleet (including operational criticality to direct priority and, possibly, special handling, if required) we could indeed be extremely efficient and targeted in our efforts.
-Indeed, one of the major tasks that’s generally performed during installation and setup of the Verve software platform is identifying both end point specific data (firmware, serial number, OS, etc.) and operational or contextual data (asset owner, asset criticality, location, redundancy, etc.).
-This, in turn, allows for both an empirical measurement of scope and effort and for strategic planning (by criticality, location, unit, etc.) so as to best suit the organization and its risk tolerance.
-Finally, the real time update of the system parameters means tracking progress is near instantaneous and is verified by the assets themselves.
+A major task performed during installation and setup of the VSC is identifying both endpoint specific data (firmware, serial number, OS, etc.) and operational or contextual data (asset owner, asset criticality, location, redundancy, etc.).
+This allows for an empirical measurement of scope and effort and for strategic planning (by criticality, location, unit, etc.) to best suit the organization and its risk tolerance.
+The real time update of the system parameters means tracking progress is near instantaneous and is verified by the assets themselves.